 10. Members having ownership of stock undertake to carry out random consignment inspections in respect of both imported and locally purchased products in order to verify that all product markings and descriptions accord with the requirements of the Code of Practice.

-11. Where Members knowingly contravene any part of the Code of Practice, the NSD will invoke the TTF Code of Conduct Disciplinary Procedure.
-All Members agree to abide by the current TTF Code of Conduct Disciplinary Procedure.
+11. Where Members knowingly contravene any part of the Code of Practice, the NSD will invoke the TDUK Code of Conduct Disciplinary Procedure.
+All Members agree to abide by the current TDUK Code of Conduct Disciplinary Procedure.

 All Timber Trade Federation (TTF) members dealing in hardwood and associated products are required to adopt and comply with this Code of Practice for use as a public and promotional document forming an integral part of the TTF Code of Conduct.